fangq/mcx/README.md

 			       'a': like -b 0, total absorption BC
 			       'm': mirror or total reflection BC
 			       'c': cyclic BC, enter from opposite face

+			       if input contains additional 6 letters,
+			       the 7th-12th letters can be:
+			       '0': do not use this face to detect photon, or '1': use this face for photon detection (-d 1) the order of the faces for letters 7-12 is the same as the first 6 letters
- -u [1.|float] (--unitinmm)    defines the length unit for the grid edge -U [1|0]      (--normalize)   1 to normalize flux to unitary; 0 save raw -E [0|int|mch](--seed)        set random-number-generator seed, -1 to generate
+			       eg: --bc ______010 saves photons exiting at y=0 -u [1.|float] (--unitinmm)    defines the length unit for the grid edge -U [1|0]      (--normalize)   1 to normalize flux to unitary; 0 save raw -E [0|int|mch](--seed)        set random-number-generator seed, -1 to generate